-The sword is the predecessor to the Katana, as the preferred weapon the of Japan’s warrior class, and it evolved over the years into the later designs.
-The two are more easily differentiated from each other by the fittings on the blade and how they were worn.
+The sword is the predecessor to the Katana as the preferred weapon of Japan’s warrior class, and it evolved over the years into more modern designs.
+The two are differentiated from each other by the fittings on the blade and how they were worn.

-The legendary Katana is well known type of Japanese sword, which is often solely referred to by many as a ‘Samurai Sword’.
+The legendary Katana is the most well-known type of Japanese sword, which is often simply referred to by many as the ‘Samurai Sword’.
 The Katana has several characteristics which make it easily recognisable.
-The single edged blade is curved, slender and averages between 60cm – 80cm long.
-Most Katana will have a square or round hand guard and the handle will be long enough to accommodate two hands.
-The blade has long been associated the Samurai class of feudal Japan, it’s instantly recognisable for many due to its appearance in pop culture and it’s synonymous with Japanese swords.
+The single-edged blade is curved, slender, and averages between 60cm – 80cm long.
+Most Katana will have a square or round hand guard, and the handle will be long enough to accommodate two hands.
+The Katana has long been associated with the Samurai class of feudal Japan.
+It’s instantly recognisable by many due to its appearance in pop culture, and it has become synonymous with Japanese swords.

-The Katana began its life around 1392-1573, during the Muromachi period.
-It’s thought the sword came to fruition due to changes to the battlefield environment, which required warriors to be more responsive and faster.
-The Katana was unique as it was traditionally worn with the edge facing upwards, allowing the wearer to draw the sword and strike there opponent in a single stroke.
+The Katana was developed between 1392-1573, during the Muromachi period.
+It’s thought the sword was a response to changes to the battlefield environment which required warriors to be more responsive and faster.
+The Katana was unique as it was traditionally worn with the edge facing upwards, allowing the wearer to draw the sword and strike their opponent in a single stroke.

-A Wakizashi sword is a another traditional Japanese sword with a shorter blade compared to the Katana, the average Wakizashi is between 30 and 60 centimetres.
-The sword is similar in some respects to the Katana, and is shorter than both the Katana and the Kodachi.
+A Wakizashi sword is another traditional Japanese sword with a shorter blade compared to the Katana.
+The average Wakizashi is between 30 and 60 centimetres.
+The sword is similar in some respects to the Katana, and it is shorter than both the Katana and the Kodachi.
 Traditionally, the Wakizashi would be worn with the Katana by Samurai warriors.
-This pairing of swords is called the daisho, or little big.
-The Katana in this pairing would be called the sword, long sword or killing sword, while the Wakizashi would be called the companion sword.
+This pairing of swords was called the daisho, or big-little.
+The Katana in this pairing would be called simply the sword, long sword or killing sword, while the Wakizashi would be called the companion sword.

-The Wakizashi could be used as a backup weapon, or in some circumstances could be wielded in the warriors off-hand, if the Samurai was skilled enough to use two swords at the same time.
-On occasions the sword may also be used to commit Seppuku, or ritual suicide, which lead to the title ‘Honor Blade’.
+The Wakizashi could be used as a backup weapon, or in some circumstances, could be wielded in the warrior's off-hand, if the Samurai were skilled enough to use two swords at the same time.
+On occasions, the sword was used to commit Seppuku, or ritual suicide, which lead to the title ‘Honor Blade’.

-The Odachi is a very large two handed Japenese sword, the word Odachi roughly translated to ‘field sword’.
+The Odachi is a very large two-handed Japanese sword.
+The word Odachi roughly translated to ‘field sword’.

 Odachi look in many ways similar to a Tachi, however, they are significantly larger and longer.
-It is thought that the Odachi was carried by foot soldiers and where used primarily against mounted cavalry, the extra reach provided by the Odachi could allow a soldier to engage a mounted warrior directly.
+It is thought that that Odachi were carried by foot soldiers and were used primarily against mounted cavalry.
+The extra reach provided by the Odachi could allow a soldier to engage a mounted warrior directly.
 Odachi would generally only be used in open battlefields, as their large size made engagement in constricted environments unpractical.

-The Shin Gunto Sword was created and designed for use by Japanese officers during world war two.
+The Shin Gunto Sword was created and designed for use by Japanese officers during world World War Two.

 The ninja sword, also known as ninjaken, Ninjatō or shinobigatana are the legendary swords used by the Shinobi of feudal Japan.
 Ninja swords regularly appear in popular culture, going hand-in-hand with warriors dressed in black, sneaking through the shadows to silently dispatch their enemies.
-Beautiful swords which are sleek, straight and with a square guard.
+They are beautiful swords which are sleek, straight and have a square guard.

 See Ninja Swords / Ninjatō